 What is the weather like in Boston?

-The weather in Boston varies dramatically in changing seasons.
-Winters are cold with frequent snowfall.
+The weather in Boston varies dramatically from season to season.
+Winters are bitterly cold with frequent snowfall.
 About 42 inches (107cm) of snow falls annually.
 Summers are hot, reaching 82°F (28°C) in July.
 Many homes have both air conditioning and heaters.

 What's the cost of living in Boston like?

 The cost of living in Boston is one of the highest in the US.
 Although Boston's public transport is affordable, accommodation is a huge expense.
-Thankfully salaries in Boston are generally high, but expats should ensure that their employers offer packages that meet the cost of living in Boston.
+Thankfully, salaries in Boston are generally high, but newcomers to the city should ensure that their employers offer packages that meet the cost of living in Boston.

 Is Boston safe?

-Overall Boston is safe, but, like any large city, there are places to avoid.
+Overall Boston is safe but, like any large city, there are places to avoid.
 Public transportation is well policed, as is the city centre.
-A few upper-end neighbourhoods hire their own security companies, but in general, this is not needed.
+A few upper-end neighbourhoods hire their own security companies, but in general, this is not necessary.

 Will I need a car when I move to Boston?

 This depends where one lives.
 Many expats choose to live in a suburb, where a car is a necessity – particularly for those with children.
-Downtown Boston is compact, bike-friendly (flat), easily walkable and residents can manage without having a car, particularly since the advent of Uber and Lyft.
+Downtown Boston is compact, bike-friendly (flat), easily walkable and residents can manage without a car, particularly since Uber and Lyft are so prevalent.
 Parking in the city centre is difficult, and many residents choose to get around Boston by foot or public transport.
 It's also nice to have a car when it's cold and snowing hard, but you'll need a snow shovel in the winter if you park on the street.